Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-registry-management-generic-http.md

 ### system-query

-The service operation **request** requires an authorization bearer header.
+The service operation **request** requires an [identity related header or certfificate](../authentication_policy.md/#http).
 The URI contains a query parameter with the key "_verbose_" and a [Boolean](../primitives.md#boolean) value.
 If verbose is true, detailed device information also returns (only if the provider supports it).
 The request may optionally include a [SystemQueryRequest](../data-models/system-query-request.md) JSON encoded body.

 ```
 POST /serviceregistry/mgmt/systems/query?verbose=<verbose-value> HTTP/1.1